You Chat I Draw. OpenAI's DALL-E

 Image generators can be used in a number of ways—from creating social media content to developing interesting writing prompts.
 Images created with DALL-E can be used anywhere you would like, as the user who generated an image is considered the image owner.
 However, the user agreement and terms insist that owners not misrepresent the images as being created without AI tools.

-Newly registered users currently receive 50 free credits immediately and then 15 credits per month, with the option to purchase additional credits.
-Some rules (page on OpenAI's website) exist about content (refusal of certain keywords or protected elements), but overall the tool is user-friendly, useful, and adaptable to nearly any teaching or learning need.
+Credits are needed in order to generate images, available to purchase for a reasonable price.
+Users who registered prior to April 6, 2023, currently receive a small allotment of free credits each month (expiring at the end of the month).
+Some rules exist about content (refusal of certain keywords or protected elements), but overall the tool is user-friendly, useful, and adaptable to nearly any teaching or learning need.

 To access DALL-E: